nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 * The feature to filter file format for the Upload Command was adapted from this [StackOverflow post.](https://stackoverflow.com/questions/19302029/filter-file-types-with-jfilechooser)
+* Github Copilot / ChatGPT 4.0 was used to autocomplete parts of code

 --------------------------------------------------------------------------------------------------------------------